Beam-driven Electron Cyclotron Harmonic and Electron Acoustic Waves as Seen in Particle-In-Cell Simulations: Electron dynamics

 The cold electron distribution function at $t=500\omega^{-1}_{pe}$ in Figure \ref{fig5}(b) demonstrates that some of the cold electrons are accelerated in both parallel and perpendicular directions.
-The beam-driven whistler-mode wave resonates with cold electrons through Landau resonance with $v_{res} = 5.98v_{0}$ as illustrated in Figure \ref{fig5}(b).
-The parallel electric field of the whistler-mode wave, however, is not very strong before $t=500\omega^{-1}_{pe}$ (see Figure \ref{fig2}(b)).
-The oblique whistler-mode wave, therefore, is not very effective in acceleration of cold electrons at the start of simulation.
+The beam-driven electron acoustic wave resonates with cold electrons through Landau resonance with $v_{res} = 5.98v_{0}$ as illustrated in Figure \ref{fig5}(b).
+The parallel electric field of the electron acoustic wave, however, is not very strong before $t=500\omega^{-1}_{pe}$ (see Figure \ref{fig2}(b)).
+The oblique electron acoustic wave, therefore, is not very effective in acceleration of cold electrons at the start of simulation.
 The beam-driven ECH wave, with strong wave electric field in both perpendicular and parallel directions, can resonate with the cold electrons through cyclotron resonance with $v_{res} = (\omega-|\omega_{ce}|)/k_{\parallel} = 5.14v_{0}$ and Landau resonance with $v_{res} = 16v_{0}$.
 To analyze the resonant interactions between ECH waves and cold electrons, diffusion curves are illustrated in Figure \ref{fig5}(c) and defined as

 where $W$ is the particle kinetic energy, $\mu=(\frac{1}{2}mv^2_{\perp})/|\omega_{ce}|$, $n=0$ indicates Landau resonance and $n=1$ indicates cyclotron resonance \cite{Shklyar09:review}.
 In the beginning of the simulation, the ECH wave resonates with the high energy tail of the cold electron distribution through cyclotron resonance and accelerates cold electrons in both perpendicular and parallel directions (see Figures \ref{fig4}(f) and Figure \ref{fig5}(c)).
 When cold electrons have already been heated through cyclotron resonance and have enough particles at velocities around $v = 10\sim15v_{0}$, the ECH wave can accelerate those cold electrons in the parallel direction through Landau resonance.
 Figure \ref{fig5}(e) shows the cold electron phase space density in $v_{x}-x$ space, with clear signatures of non-linear Landau trapping of the high energy tail of the cold electron distributions at around $v = 10\sim15v_{0}$.
 Considering a monochromatic wave with parallel wave electric field $\delta E_{\parallel}$, the half-width of the trapping island in $v_{\parallel}$ is